CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

     ## Z-value = -5.163067 p-value =  2.429361e-07

-We have previously seen how to obtain multiple estimates as a function of the link function used with `glm`, to be sure that it offers the real estimate that we wanted, we will run a function and use it to estimate those effect sizes from the 2 by 2 contingency table previously coded.
+We have previously seen how to obtain multiple estimates as a function of the link function used with `glm`, to be sure that those mdoels offered the real estimates that we wanted, we will run a function that we have built previously and use it to estimate those effect sizes from the 2 by 2 contingency table.

 ``` r
 ratio <- function(data) {